CHLNDDEV/OceanMesh2D/README.md

 ### Unreleased (on current HEAD of the Projection branch)
 ## Added
+- Added ability to generate constrainsts for shorelines automatically using the new high-fidelity method. https://github.com/CHLNDDEV/OceanMesh2D/pull/264
 - Added new function in `msh` called `remesh_patch` to remesh within specified polygonal domains and insert back into parent mesh.
 - Read and write to 2dm format.
 - `namelist` and `RSTIMNC` input arguments for `Make_f15.m` fort.15 generator. updated the help message for all input argumebts to `Make_f15`. https://github.com/CHLNDDEV/OceanMesh2D/pull/283